Lane Thomas Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Athletics pitching staff ranks 24th in the league.

-- The Athletics have a 5.79 team ERA that ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (5.77).

-- The Athletics give up the fifth-most home runs in baseball (158 total, 1.4 per game).
+- Athletics pitchers combine to allow the fifth-most home runs in baseball (159 total, 1.4 per game).

-- Medina makes the start for the Athletics, his 13th of the season.
-He is 3-8 with a 5.47 ERA and 79 strikeouts in 79 2/3 innings pitched.
+- Waldichuk makes the start for the Athletics, his 16th of the season.
+He is 2-7 with a 6.30 ERA and 96 strikeouts in 94 1/3 innings pitched.

-- In his last appearance on Sunday, the righty threw 3 1/3 innings against the San Francisco Giants, giving up three earned runs while surrendering five hits.
+- In his last appearance on Tuesday against the Texas Rangers, the lefty tossed six innings, allowing two earned runs while surrendering six hits.

-- The 24-year-old has an ERA of 5.47, with 9 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .258 batting average against him.
+- The 25-year-old has amassed a 6.30 ERA and 9.2 strikeouts per nine innings across 26 games this season, while allowing a batting average of .285 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.